MadhavBahl/portfolio-boilerplate/README.md

 Explore these topics

+1. Host this app on gh-pages
-1. React Router
+1. Study React Router
-2. React Hooks
+2. Convert all class components to functional using React Hooks
-3. Redux
+3. Study Redux